JuliaLabs/Cassette.jl/README.md

 Cassette is still in development.
 At any given time, the implementation might be ugly, buggy, incomplete, slow, and/or untested.
 You may not be able to reproduce any examples given in the README.
-Cassette relies on new reflection features and compiler performance improvements (e.g. fixing JuliaLang/julia#5402) that will hopefully land in Julia 1.0.
+Cassette relies on new reflection features and compiler performance improvements that will hopefully land in Julia 1.0.
 Until an initial version of Cassette is released, I can't guarantee that Cassette's `master` branch won't rely on some weird custom version of Julia.

 Also note that whenever I show macro-expanded/lowered code in this README, I've cleaned up the output for readability (e.g. removing metadata like line number info).

+At the time of writing, all the examples in this README work using Julia Version 0.7.0-DEV.1485 (commit aa3d2be).

 ## Table of Contents